How are ships’ inspectors dealing with paper-based inspections?

 How can Smartflow support the maritime industry's digital transformation?

 Our solution is specialized in digital field service solutions.
-Developing workflows to digitize your field workforce is based on low code, no code development, and is open to integrate with other software systems based on common industry standards (API based), allowing a fast development cycle.
+Developing workflows to digitize your field workforce is based on low code, no code development.
+It is open to integrate with other software systems based on common industry standards (API-based), allowing a fast development cycle.
 Together with the ability to perform hot deployments, this ensures a short time to market and a rapid ROI.

 We focus on the front-end for the field users.
 We support a rich set of circumstances and choose the input option that best suits them, e.g., smartphones, tablets, lap- and desktops, smart glasses, helmets, or any other wearables.

 There is a wide range of controls to use the best way for data entry as well as providing overviews and data visualization.
 Architectural changes of the software within the enterprise are therefore hardly noticed by field users.
 Their front-end improves over time according to their wishes, while at the same time, significant changes can take place behind the scenes, such as switching from one backend system to another.
 They continue to work with Smartflow in a way they are used to and satisfied with.